hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 The next-generation framework abstracts all this away, allowing any type that fills an [interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Provider) to be a provider.
-It is recommended that the provider developer define a struct type to fill this interface.
+We recommend that you define a `struct` type to fill this interface.

 The provider has four methods it needs to handle: `GetSchema`, `Configure`,